Bowel Cancer Signs & Symptoms

 My symptoms come and go, should I be concerned?

-Bowel cancer symptoms tend to persist but even if your symptoms vary from day to day, if they remain after three weeks or so, make an appointment to see your GP.
+Bowel cancer symptoms tend to persist.
+Even if your symptoms vary from day to day but remain after three weeks or so, make an appointment to see your GP.

 I have another question I can’t find the answer to, can you help?